上元侍宴 Royal Banquet on Lantern Festival

 For appreciation:

-Su Shi crafted this 4-line, one stanza poem (jueju 绝句) in response to the Emperor's request for a poem on a festive occasion.
+Su Shi composed this four-line, one-stanza poem (jueju 绝句) in response to the Emperor's request for a poem on a festive occasion.
 In 1093, he was called to the Court from Yangzhou.
-At that time, he served as the Minister of the Military Department and was newly appointed as the Minister of Rite.
+At that time, he served as the Minister of the Military Department and was newly appointed as the Minister of Rites.

-As the Emperor's favored courtier once more, he was experiencing a gratifying moment near the Throne.
+As the Emperor's favoured courtier once more, he was experiencing a gratifying moment near the Throne.
 The poem is a simple piece of praise, yet it captures the vibrant atmosphere of the Bright Hall and offers a glimpse into how courtiers attended to the Throne—a portrayal of a unified central government during a flourishing era of the Song Dynasty.
-It was a joyful world akin to Heaven.
+It unveils a joyful world akin to Heaven itself.

 上元侍宴